-Spain opens up to unvaccinated British visitors
+Spain reverses plan to open up to unvaccinated British visitors

-France, the closest rival in terms of attracting British holidaymakers, made a similar move a week ago

-Barely a week before the Easter weekend, the UK’s most popular overseas nation, Spain, has opened up to unvaccinated British visitors with immediate effect.
+Hours after announcing an easing of travel restrictions, the tourist board says unjabbed travellers are not yet welcome

+In an extraordinary reversal of an earlier announcement, the Spanish tourist board in London has withdrawn the promise of opening up to unvaccinated British visitors.

 For thousands of British families, that rendered February half-term holidays impossible.

-Julia Lo Bue-Said, chief executive of the Advantage Travel Partnership, called the Spanish move a “step in the right direction”.
+Julia Lo Bue-Said, chief executive of the Advantage Travel Partnership, described the Spanish reversal as a “spectacular blunder”.

+It is not clear what attitude airlines and holiday companies will take to unvaccinated people who booked trips to Spain in light of the mistaken announcement.

+The Independent has asked British Airways, easyJet, Jet2, Ryanair and Tui whether they will allow customers to cancel or change their bookings.

-It follows France – the second-most popular nation for British holidaymakers – making a similar move a week ago.
+Last week France – the second-most popular nation for British holidaymakers – opened to unvaccinated UK visitors.

-Many European countries appear engaged in “competitive reopening” – seeking to ease travel restrictions to lure back tourists.

 Register for free to continue reading